Arpitkamal/Cat-Vs-Dog-with-Data-Augmentation/README.md

 By selecting following Parameters:

-`Rotation range` is a value in degrees (0–180), a range within which to randomly rotate pictures.
-`width shift range` and `height shift range` are ranges (as a fraction of total width or height) within which to randomly translate pictures vertically or horizontally.
+`Rotation range` is a value in degrees (0–180), a range within which to randomly rotate pictures.\n `width shift range` and `height shift range` are ranges (as a fraction of total width or height) within which to randomly translate pictures vertically or horizontally.\n
-`Shear range` is for randomly applying shearing transformations.
-`Zoom range` is for randomly zooming inside pictures.
-`Horizontel Flip` is for randomly flipping half of the images horizontally.
-This is relevant when there are no assumptions of horizontal assymmetry (e.g. real-world pictures).
+`Shear range` is for randomly applying shearing transformations.\n `Zoom range` is for randomly zooming inside pictures.\n `Horizontel Flip` is for randomly flipping half of the images horizontally.
+This is relevant when there are no assumptions of horizontal assymmetry (e.g. real-world pictures).\n
-`File mode` is the strategy used for filling in newly created pixels, which can appear after a rotation or a width/height shift.
+`File mode` is the strategy used for filling in newly created pixels, which can appear after a rotation or a width/height shift.\n

 Once user selected all the above parameters.
 User can click the `Train Model` button to train the model.